 Can you describe joy in other words than mine?
 I’d love to hear about it by leaving a comment below.

 Want more encouragement on your spiritual path?
-Join me in The Guided Life.
-It’s free.
+Join me in living a life of joy and flow, t’s free.

 Are racing thoughts stealing your joy?
 These guided meditations will help you create that feeling of expansiveness and peace.